joernio/joern/docs2/docs/server.md

 :::note
-Note that the server exclusively implements remote access to an interpreter, it does not implement security mechanisms such as authentication or sandboxing.
-As such, it is not to be considered a security boundary and sandboxing and authentication must be achieved via other means in production environments.
+Note that the server exclusively implements remote access to an interpreter, it does not implement sandboxing.
+As such, it is not to be considered a security boundary and sandboxing must be achieved via other means in production environments.
 :::